raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

    3: DPI_RGB_ORDER_GRB
    4: DPI_RGB_ORDER_BRG

+output_enable_mode:
+   0: DPI_OUTPUT_ENABLE_MODE_DATA_VALID
-output_enable_mode                 : 0: DPI_OUTPUT_ENABLE_MODE_DATA_VALID  1: DPI_OUTPUT_ENABLE_MODE_COMBINED_SYNCS
+   1: DPI_OUTPUT_ENABLE_MODE_COMBINED_SYNCS

+invert_pixel_clock:
-invert_pixel_clock                 : 0: RGB Data changes on rising edge and is stable at falling edge  1: RGB Data changes on falling edge and is stable at rising edge. hsync/vsync/output_enable_polarity : 0: default for HDMI mode  1: inverted hsync/vsync/oe phases              : 0: DPI_PHASE_POSEDGE  1: DPI_PHASE_NEGEDGE
+   0: RGB Data changes on rising edge and is stable at falling edge
+   1: RGB Data changes on falling edge and is stable at rising edge.

+hsync/vsync/output_enable_polarity:
+   0: default for HDMI mode
+   1: inverted

+hsync/vsync/oe phases:
+   0: DPI_PHASE_POSEDGE
+   1: DPI_PHASE_NEGEDGE
 ```

 NB the single bit fields all act as an "invert default behaviour".

 ## Controlling Timings / Resolutions

-the `dpi_group` and `dpi_mode` config.txt parameters are used to set either predetermined modes (DMT or CEA modes as used by HDMI) or a user can generate custom modes.
+The `dpi_group` and `dpi_mode` config.txt parameters are used to set either predetermined modes (DMT or CEA modes as used by HDMI) or a user can generate custom modes.

 To generate a custom HDMI mode start here:
 https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679